Light Brown Apple Moth (LBAM)

 How can you help?

 • Don’t move this pest!
-LBAM can be spread by people moving infested plants, fruits, and vegetables.
-If you live in an infested area, don’t move homegrown fruits and vegetables, or outside plants from your yard.
+LBAM can be spread by moving infested plants, fruits, and vegetables.
+If you live in an infested area, don’t move homegrown fruits and vegetables or outside plants from your yard.
 Green waste (except grass) should be bagged or placed in a closed bin for pick-up.

 • Keep an eye out!
 Look for LBAM where you work and live.

-LBAM damage on apples
+LBAM damage on apples.

-LBAM damage on apples
+LBAM damage on apples.

-LBAM eggs on leaf
+LBAM eggs on leaf.

-LBAM larva on leaf
+LBAM larva on a leaf.

-LBAM damage on citrus
+LBAM damage on citrus.